The Machines and the Programs serving them in the Matrix.

 - Straw Nihilist: Everything he says could count as this.
 But most notable are his speeches in The Matrix to Morpheus; his resurrection speech in The Matrix Reloaded; and his rage-fueled rant in The Matrix Revolutions, especially when he declares to Neo that "the purpose of life is to end."
 This all makes his final words seem very ironic.Smith: Oh, no, no, no. No, it's not fair.

 - Took a Level in Badass: During Reloaded dozens of Smiths had to Zerg Rush and dogpile Neo to slightly give him trouble.
-After taking over the Matrix in Revolutions, a single Smith is able to overpower the One.
+After taking over the Matrix in Revolutions and assimilating the Oracle, he gains godlike powers on par when that of the One and is able to overpower him.

 - Tranquil Fury: In the first film after getting his Cool Shades broken by Neo.Smith: "I'm going to enjoy watching you die...
 Mr Anderson."